 But Roemer proved them wrong.
 She spent every waking moment of her childhood outdoors with her brother, who was her best friend.

 In junior high, Roemer became a star basketball player.
 She even won a sports scholarship to Black Hills State University, South Dakota.

-When she was married the first time around, Roemer taught aerobics.
+When she was married the second time around, Roemer taught aerobics.
 Later, she moved to California where she became a general manager of a health club.

 Soon after, she bought her first gym with her savings, and fitness became Roemer’s life.

 A former bodybuilder, Theresa Roemer was the U.S. Open title holder for Body Building in 1999.
 She was also crowned Mrs. Houston and Mrs. Texas in pageants organized by United America.